yaredybk/imagihub_server/README.md

   * Takes two arguments: i_name (image filename) and ext (image extension).
   * Uses a transaction to ensure data consistency.
   * Generates a random 4-character i_affix and a unique identifier (@ii) using UUID.
-  * Inserts a new image record into the images table with provided details and generated i_affix.
+  * Inserts a new image record into the images table with provided details and generates i_affix.
   * Retrieves the newly inserted image data with the constructed directory path from the images_with_dir view.
   * Commits the transaction on successful insertion.
   * Catches potential SQL exceptions and rolls back the transaction with an error message.
-[note] please note that the method used to generate the random string, sometimes generates a null string!
+[note] Please note that the method used to generate the random string sometimes generates a null string!
 [possible fix] use conv(left(uuid(),5),16,36)

 4. Database User Permissions: